How do key Black swing-state voters view Kamala Harris? It's complicated | CBC News

 "There is no vaccine for racism," Harris said.

 "We've got to do the work.
-For [victims of police brutality] George Floyd [and] Breonna Taylor, for the lives of too many others to name."
+For George Floyd [and] Breonna Taylor, for the lives of too many others to name."

-Harris's nomination has been broadly greeted as a political bonus for Biden, drawing positive reviews and a surge in donations to the campaign.
+Harris's nomination has been broadly greeted as a political bonus for Democratic presidential nominee Joe Biden, drawing positive reviews and a surge in donations to the campaign.

 Undercurrents of doubt

-But numerous conversations in Milwaukee this week suggested a far more complex conversation is unfolding within the Black community itself, in the northern half of a city still largely segregated by race.
+But interviews with Black residents of Milwaukee this week suggest a far more complex conversation is unfolding within the Black community, especially in the northern half of a city still largely segregated by race.

 In short: enthusiasm for an African American woman on the ticket, one with one of the U.S. Senate's most progressive voting records, is tempered by impassioned debates about her record.

-"It's split.
-Some like her and some don't," said Greg Lewis, a church pastor working to turn out Black voters through his group Souls To The Polls Milwaukee.
+"It's split: some like her and some don't," said Greg Lewis, a pastor working to turn out Black voters through his group Souls to the Polls Milwaukee.

-"[Her critics use epithets like] 'Uncle Tom,' 'sellout,' because she was a prosecutor and she prosecuted mainly Black folks. … And she has to overcome that."
+Lewis said Harris's critics use epithets such as "Uncle Tom" or "sellout" because in her roles as district attorney in San Francisco and California attorney general, she prosecuted mainly Black people.

 There's even disinformation being spread online about her ethnicity, he said.

-There are lies about her birth certificate, being misrepresented as claiming she's "Caucasian," because that's how it lists Harris's Indian-born mother.
+There are lies about her birth certificate, falsely claiming it shows she's "Caucasian," because that's the race it lists for Harris's Indian-born mother.

 Rhonda Hill described a generational divide.

-Older voters, she said, tend to be more excited about Harris's barrier-breaking potential. "[They're like], 'Okay, an African American woman,'" said Hill, who runs an anti-racism consultancy, Race & Faith.
+Older voters, she said, tend to be more excited about Harris's barrier-breaking potential. "[They're like], 'OK, an African American woman,'" said Hill, who runs an anti-racism consultancy, Race & Faith.

 Three similar points kept popping up in conversation.
 And those points are backed up by the available public-opinion data.